 Reading resumes and tracking applicants can be tedious and time-consuming, but Applicant Tracking Systems (ATS) help recruiters digitally manage the entire hiring process.
 Using an ATS can automate workflows from screening to job offer acceptance.

 Our review of The Application Manager (TAM) details how this particular ATS can easily manage a large volume of applicants through drag-and-drop selections and quick searches.
 TAM can be synchronized with work calendars, emails, and social media channels for a seamless user experience.
 It also collects feedback and ratings, which is especially useful for recruiters who seek to assess and improve hiring processes based on the candidates’ reviews.

 Virtual screenings and interviews

 Keeping up with the demands of the post-pandemic labor market also means decentralizing your workforce, in some cases including global talent— even for startups, it’s increasingly possible to do this remotely through service providers like Remote.
-But while this type of service will streamline the onboarding process, casting a wider net is bound to lead to an expanded pool of candidates, thus requiring more effort and resources during the sourcing and hiring stages.
+But while this type of service will streamline the onboarding process, casting a wider net is bound to lead to an expanded pool of candidates, requiring more effort and resources during the sourcing and hiring stages.

 A report by LHH on shortening hiring processes notes that 56% of the organizations surveyed can both save time and retain the rigorous standards of recruitment through virtual screenings and interviews.
 Organizations can thus remain competitive without compromising the quality of new hires.
 Video conferencing platforms like Zoom and Microsoft Teams can be an alternative for in-person interviews, although employers must remember to balance personal and virtual interactions to keep their recruitment strategies effective and engaging.